SpaceWalkerr/GigShield/README.md

 # GigShield

-GigShield is a simple income protection website for gig delivery workers.
 GigShield is a React + Vite web app for gig-worker income protection simulation.

 It models parametric payout behavior: when disruption signals (weather, AQI, outage-style events, and policy triggers) cross configured thresholds, payouts move through a guarded lifecycle with verification, anti-fraud checks, and auditability.